Your Guide to Renovating Condos

 3. Figure out Your Limits

 In real estate, it is important that you know what your project limitations are.
 Essentially, you have to be realistic about the design plans - not all of them will be able to come to fruition.
-There may be some distinct design and architectural structure plans which are too hard to make into a reality.
+There may be some distinct design and architectural structure plans, which are too hard to make into a reality.
 You can hire an outside consultant to ensure that you are not expecting something that is impossible to achieve.

-4. Don’t Move Around Your Fixtures
+4. Don’t Move Fixtures Unless Necessary

 bathroom